khronokernel/Getting-Started-With-OpenCore/README.md

 * USB formatted as MacOS Journaled with GUID partition map.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A working Hackintosh to test on.
+* You must remove Clover from your system entirely.
+Keep a backup of your Clover based EFI.

 # Creating the USB